ganrad/openai-api-router/README.md

 **IMPORTANT**:
 - A side effect of reconfiguring the API Gateway endpoints is that all current and historical metric values collected and cached by the server will be reset.
 Hence, if you want to retain metrics history, you should save the metrics (/metrics) endpoint output prior to reloading the updated OpenAI endpoints from the configuration file.
 - It is advised to reconfigure the backend endpoints during a maintenance time window (down time) when there is minimal to no API traffic.
-Reconfiguring the backend endpoints when the gateway is actively serving API requests could result in undefined behavior.
+Reconfiguring the backend endpoints when the gateway is actively serving API requests may result in undefined behavior.

 ### E. Deploy the API Gateway on *Azure Kubernetes Service*